toddaustin07/webrequestor/README.md

 ### Creating multiple SmartThings Web Requestor Devices
 Multiple SmartThings devices can be created to facilitate building automations/rules around an individual SmartThings device’s HTTP request(s).
 A button is included in each device’s details screen to create a new device.
 Each device can be configured with up to 50 web requests, and includes the option to specify a key for JSON and XML value extraction.

-### Creating Rules with custom HTTP requests
+### Using custom HTTP requests from Automations or Rules

-If you want to execute an 'on-the-fly' custom web request URL in a Rule, here is an example of how that would be done:
+If you want to execute an 'on-the-fly' custom web request URL, this can be done with either Automations or Rules.
+In Automations, in the mobile app simply select the desired Action of GET or POST, and provide the URL string in the blank field provided.

+For Rules, here is an example of how this would be done:
 ```
 {
   "name": "Test Web Requestor",